I really don’t spend enough time talking about or discussing The Four Devils. There are a number of reasons for this.

 One is that the main question I get asked about The Four Devils is “Why aren’t they in the Grimoire of The Forty Servants, or come as part of the standard version of the deck?”
 The answer is very simple on this one, but apart from “What is the price of the Fixer?“, it is the question I am asked the most, despite how many times I have answered it.

 The simple answer is that the reason The Four Devils aren’t in the Grimoire of The Forty Servants or come as part of the standard Forty Servants deck is that The Four Devils aren’t part of The Forty Servants.
-They are there own independent entity or system, completely separate from The Forty Servants.
+They are their own independent entity or system, completely separate from The Forty Servants.
 If they were part of the Forty Servants (again, I’ll stress they’re not) then the Forty Servants would need to be called The Forty Four Servants, which of course, we all know they’re not.

 The confusion arises, I am guessing, from the fact that they look somewhat similar and are similar in nature.
 They’re all Servitors, with sigils and artwork created by me.
 So, I do get why people ask the question, but my concern is always that I hope people aren’t buying stuff thinking they are getting something else, or something more than they are.